New Jersey Occupational Illness Lawyers

 Each year in the United States, many workers are impacted by occupational illnesses.
 These diseases can develop over time, and many workers do not know they have an illness until months or even years later.
-Occupational illnesses can lead to physical injuries, internal injuries, and even cause psychological problems.
+Occupational illnesses can lead to physical injuries, internal injuries, and can even cause psychological problems.
+Contact our New Jersey occupational illness lawyers today at 856-219-4970 and get a free consultation with our occupational disease claim attorneys in Cherry Hill, NJ at DiTomaso Law.

-In most instances, workers do not know they are developing these issues until the illness has already progressed.
+Most of the time, workers don’t realize they are getting sick until the illness has gotten worse.
 Employers have an obligation to make sure their workers are in a safe and clean environment.
-Practicing safety is important for both the worker and employee, but even following all the safety precautions will not prevent all problems from occurring.
+Safety is important for both the worker and the employee, but even if all the safety rules are followed, problems can still happen.

 If you contract an illness at work because of the conditions of your job, you are likely eligible to collect Workers’ Compensation benefits, which will help cover your expenses while you are recovering.
 If you are having trouble receiving benefits, a Cherry Hill Workers’ Compensation lawyer can help you with your situation.